There is an additional band (Short Wave) between MW and VHF but this has never really been used for public broadcasting in this country.

 FM half wave dipole and on the right a deliberately mis-

 Note the cabling is just "draped" and we have utilised an L section “loft kit” because the installation is only temporary.
 We would not normally recommend using a loft kit for an aerial outside.
-Having said that the windloading on an FM or DAB dipole is pretty low and, in fact, the mounting boom of a Half Wave FM is 1" so, if required, will fit straight into the mounting bracket of our loft kits.
+Having said that the windloading on an FM or DAB dipole is pretty low and, in fact, the mounting boom of a Half Wave FM is 1" so, if required, will fit straight into a two way surface bracket.

 (1) = No balun